libbytheoharis/receiptTracker/README.md

 ## Deployment

-Generally, I aim to match the programming language to the program requested.

-Since this is a time restricted exercise, I chose to code in C++, which is the programming language with which I feel most comfortable.
-This prevented me from getting too bogged down in the syntax and language specific issues.

 Deployment is VERY limited with the current C++ version of the program.
 Each individual user would need to run the program from their local machine.

-This would be problematic in a couple ways:
+This would be problematic in at least a couple ways:
 - Users would need to get a copy of the source code and run it themselves.
 This would be complicated for some non-technical users.
 - Current input in the program is limited to the console.
 This can be frustrating for those not used to dealing in a text based environments.

-- Many other issues will probably pop up with the current version.
+- The user support needed to implement the program would be impractical.

-I believe Receipt Tracker would be better suited to JavaScript and/or Python.
+I believe Receipt Tracker would be better suited to JavaScript and/or Python combination.
+There could be a company wide accessible website built for the user input portion and it could make and receive calls to either a database or to a file for later insertion into a database.
 JavaScript would allow a more user friend interface, presentation and accessibility.
 Python could be utilized for the parsing of the image for the text.

-An company wide accessible website which could make and receive calls to either a database or to a file for later insertion into a database would be ideal.
+Generally, I aim to match the programming language to the program requested.

+Since this is a time restricted exercise, I chose to code in C++, which is the programming language with which I feel most comfortable.
+This prevented me from getting too bogged down in the syntax and language specific issues.